 A public scoping meeting was held September 18, 2019 from 6:30 p.m. to 7:30 p.m. at Carey Foster Hall, 1280 S Main Street in Prineville, Oregon.
 Several project documents are located below, including the presentation from the meeting.

-Public scoping comments will be accepted from August 27, 2019 through October 18, 2019 related to the proposed project.
+Public scoping comments were accepted from August 27, 2019 through October 18, 2019 related to the proposed project.

-Scoping comments can be submitted via the following ways:
+Scoping comments were submitted via the following ways:

 1) Email: firstname.lastname@example.org